NuclearError/unseen-observer/README.md

 ## Run in production

 Go to Hostinger paid server page.
-Under "SSH Details" find the command which says `ssh root@{server number}`.
-Connect directly to this via command line.
+Under "SSH Details" find the command which says `ssh root$

 The website files are located here: `root@{the-server-name-here}:/home/unseen-observer`.

+(Password is related to Exit Eden)

 ```
-tmux a // or just tmux
+tmux a
 ctrl + c // to stop the app running
 git pull // to get the latest code
 npm start // to relaunch app